 The research participants in this study were selected using purposive sampling techniques, which involve selecting individuals or groups considered to have rich and relevant information for the research objectives (Patton, 2015).
-The main participants in this study include managers and members of Farmer Groups involved in agrotourism in Lerep Tourism Village, managers and members of Pokdarwis responsible for the management and promotion of Lerep Tourism Village, managers and potentials to support agrotourism, village government officials related to agrotourism development, and local communities involved in or affected by agrotourism activities in Lerep Tourism Village.
+The main participants in this study include managers and members of Farmer Groups involved in agrotourism in Lerep Tourism Village, managers and members of Pokdarwis responsible for the management and promotion of Lerep Tourism Village, managers and administrators of BUMDes who play a role in managing village assets and potentials to support agrotourism, village government officials related to agrotourism development, and local communities involved in or affected by agrotourism activities in Lerep Tourism Village.